OSUblake/msqr/Performance.md

 	MSQR ~1.02x faster than D3 Plugin on average.
 	MSQR ~19.62x faster than Sakri's port on average.

-There will be fluctuations depending on cache, browser compiling of JavaScript and so forth.
+There will be fluctuations depending on CPU cache, browser compiling of JavaScript and so forth.